t4corun/zmk-config/readme.md

 # t4corun ZMK Config

-Relearning ZMK after a long hiatus (2023) because of the dongle.
+Relearning ZMK after a long hiatus (2023).
+The main reason for doing this is the dongle.
 Setting up a XIAO Dongle setup for a GEIST Totem.

-This won't be a straight fork of [GEIGEIGEIST's](https://github.com/GEIGEIGEIST/zmk-config-totem) or [eigatech's](https://github.com/eigatech/zmk-config) repositories as I want to make it per
-ZMK's latest structure.
+This won't be a straight fork of [GEIGEIGEIST's](https://github.com/GEIGEIGEIST/zmk-config-totem) or [eigatech's](https://github.com/eigatech/zmk-config) repositories as I want to make it per ZMK's latest structure.

 ## Goals